prasad-j155/Phoneme-Based-TTS/README.md

 The L1 and L2 scores showed the generated audio was close to the original.

 Since Kokoro converts text to phonemes itself, we didn’t need extra steps.

-I have uploaded a streamlit app using same model :

 🚀 What Can Be Improved
 Add other testing methods like KL Divergence or DTW.